Soham-Wadekar/the-infinity-journal/README.md

 My ambition is simple: to explore the entirety of the digital universe as I can — until I either master it… or lose my mind trying.

-> I find myself in a strange place — aware of much, yet understanding so little.
-This journal will evolve irregularly, one fragment at a time, as I slowly piece together the bigger picture.
+> Right now, I know just enough to realize how much I don’t.
+This journal will be updated in bits and bursts, as I explore and try to make sense of it all.

 ## 💡 Purpose